dwp/dataworks-emr-relauncher/README.md

 A cluster will be retried if the Run_Id is 1, and CurrentStep is contained in the list of steps to retry.

-If the retry logic is satisfied a message will be constructed and sent to the provided Sns topic.
+If the retry logic is satisfied a message will be constructed and sent to the provided SNS topic.

 Example message:
 ```json